 Confirmation is about making a commitment to the Christian faith and to lead a Christian life.
+If you would like to be confirmed, then you will need to attend one of our regular START COURSES to explore the Christian Faith.

 Attending the course does not necessarily commit you to being confirmed, but gives you the opportunity to think if you want to take this step.
 You need to have been baptised to be confirmed, some will have been baptised as children, others may need to be baptised before the confirmation.
-Please speak to Janet Roberts or Jennifer Levick if you want to think about confirmation.

 2016 Confirmation at St. Nicholas’ Church, Blundellsands – with retired Bishop Cyril Ashton and visiting Assistant Bishop Susan Goff from Virginia, USA.